Mariam-Fathima/TimeConversion/README.md

 # TimeConversion
 The conversion of each country's timings would be done using this java program.
+Time conversion by country is the process of converting a given time or date from one time zone to another, typically to accommodate international or cross-time zone operations.
+It is essential in various contexts, including travel, global communication, and business operations, where individuals or systems need to synchronize events or appointments across different regions of the world.